 By developing and applying novel x-ray imaging techniques to material discrimination, PNNL is creating tools to better distinguish between explosives and benign materials.
 This advanced imaging capability has the potential to be applied to mail and luggage scanning, detection of contraband, inspection of small parts, and materials characterization.

-Through such work, PNNL is advancing technology for the detection and identification of explosives and explosive devices, thereby improving our ability to counter their use and mitigate resulting impacts.
+PNNL is advancing technology for the detection and identification of explosives and explosive devices—improving our ability to counter their use and mitigate resulting impacts.
 Our science-based solutions are deployed and used in a variety of real-world settings.